Blog

 a) Scientific literature

-• Original studies, clinical exams, systematic reviews
+• Original studies, clinical trials, systematic reviews

-• Meta -analyzes or evidence -based recommendations
+• Meta-analyses or evidence-based recommendations

 Tip: Use targeted databases such as PubMed, Embase or Cochrane Library.